PurebreadDragon/Lembirdox-RPG/README.md

    * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
    We want to have special variants of rooms and enemies.
 We also want to give additional attributes and features to the main character as he/she progresses through the game.
    * Why the chosen design pattern will lead to a good solution to that problem
    We can "decorate" enemies and rooms of the same type with additional features while keeping others the same.
-We can "decorate" the main character with extra features from the items he or she picks up over the course of the game.
+We can "decorate" the main character with extra features from the items or upgrades he or she gains as the game progresses.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to